vacp2p/rfc-index/vac/1/coss.md

 We SHOULD NOT use GPL or GPL-like license.
 One exception is this specification, as this was the original license for this specification.

-The editor is responsible for accurately maintaining the state of specifications and for handling all comments on the specification.
+The editor is responsible for accurately maintaining the state of specifications, for retiring different versions that may live in other places and for handling all comments on the specification.

 ## Branching and Merging